cincanproject/tools/stable/sleuthkit/README.md

-# "A collection of command line tools that allows you to analyze disk images and recover files."
+# A collection of command line tools that allows you to analyze disk images and recover files.

 ## Input